Domain Boundaries in a Metallic Distortive Polar Metal: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Ray McQuaid and Conor McCluskey, from Queens University of Belfast for insightful discussions on domain boundaries.
 In addition, the authors would like to thank Pavel Volkov from the University of Connecticut for fruitful discussions about polar metals.
+The authors are also grateful for insightful exchanges with Andreas Leineweber.
 A.S. gratefully acknowledges the support of a Max-Planck-Gesellschaft Scholarship.
 B.R. gratefully acknowledges the support of a Minerva Stiftung Fellowship and Alexander von Humboldt Foundation Fellowship.
 The Authors would like to thank Rebecca Renz for help with the schematic illustrations.
 Fernando Maccari provided critical help with chemical analysis among other techniques and discussion, which the authors are grateful for.
+Adam Miles provided insight into the copper deposition.
 The authors extend thanks to several members of the Max Planck Institute for Sustainable Materials for technical assistance: Dennis Klapproth for synthesizing the MnAl casts, Katja Angenendt for performing the TKD measurements, Christian Broß and Zakarya Meshou for ion polishing, and Benjamin Breitbach for X-ray diffractometry experiments.